FelixOnline/v2/content/articles/2011-2-17-elections-never-won.md

 subtitle: >
   Belgium and Ivory Coast remain without governments
 date: "2011-02-17 20:26:34 +0000"

 # Attributes from Felix Online V1
 id: "843"
 old_path: /politics/843/elections-never-won
 aliases:
  - /politics/843/elections-never-won
+imported: true
+comments:
+ - The grammar in the first and second meant I gave up on the rest of the article a pity as the content was otherwise pretty good Im not sure if its the fault of the online format or the editor but it should probably be sorted outThe grammar in the first and second paragraph meant I gave up on the rest of the article a pity as the content was otherwise pretty good Im not sure if its the fault of the online format or the editor but it should probably be sorted out

 # Article Taxonomies
 categories:
  - politics
 tags:
+authors:
+ - felix

+# Homepage control params
 headline: true
 featured: true